Nancy522/sea-view-cg-project/README.md

-# myprojects
+#CG Project
-SEA VIEW CG Project
+SEA VIEW Project

 This project is completely developed using concepts of Computer Graphics and and some of the in-built libraries provided by OpenGL.
 The programming is done using C/C++.